 Returning to the poem, I found it not as cozy as I remembered it.
 In fact, I now recall a student essay describing it as an account of someone coping with depression.
-The student, who struggles with depression himself, found three such poems in Oliver’s Pulitzer Prize-winning American Primitive, “Cold Poem” and “Crossing the Swamp” being the other two.
+The student, who struggles with depression himself, found three such poems in Oliver’s Pulitzer Prize-winning American Primitive.
+“Cold Poem” and “Crossing the Swamp” were the other two.
 (I posted recently on “Cold Poem” here.)

 When we are hunkered down in our misery, my student said, we need to tend to whatever little fire we have.
 In the poem, the blue heron is wading in “the cold ponds of November,” pecking around for meager gatherings with its gray hunched shoulders.
 It feels itself hardening, like the ice, in the cold.
 For some reason it has decided not to fly south, perhaps because a warmer and easier life seems a bit complicated, what with its swirling clouds.

 Or at least, that’s how the south appears to one who has been conditioned to ratchet down expectations: “Not everything is possible; some things are impossible.”